Frequently Asked Questions for ARRL VE Team Lead

 How do I process a “paper upgrade” with or without an exam?

-You will enter the credit(s) using the exam.tools MANAGE dropdown Add Credit for the candidate.
-Make sure you handle the case of expired Amateur Extra by giving both Element 3 and Element 4 credit.
+for the candidate.
+In the case of expired Amateur Extra, make sure to give both Element 3 and Element 4 credit.

-• If the candidate has no current license they need to take the Element 2 exam.
+If the candidate has no current license they need to take the Element 2 exam.
 Upon passing, the candidate does the usual signature process.

-• If the candidate already has a current license and thus is not taking an actual exam, you need to move the candidate Status from registered or seen to ready to sign.
-The candidate logs into the session using their pin and is presented with the usual signature process.
+If the candidate already has a current license and thus is not taking an actual exam, change the candidate Status from

 What do we sign when a candidate fails?
 How do we prove the failed exam happened?

-In traditional in-person exams, the candidate usually fills out the 605 in advance of the exam in order to streamline the process at the end of the session and so the VEs can confirm candidate identity matches their photo ID.
+In traditional in-person exams, the candidate usually fills out the NCVEC QUICK-FORM 605 APPLICATION in advance of the exam in order to streamline the process at the end of the session and so the VEs can confirm candidate identity matches their photo ID.
 In that case, it is common practice to either return the unsigned 605 to the candidate [per 97.509(i)] or to send it to the VEC, possibly signed but with the NO NEW LICENSE OR UPGRADE WAS EARNED box checked.

-However, it is acceptable [citation?] for a candidate to only fill out their 605 after successful completion of the exam element(s) and then the VEs sign it and send it to the VEC [97.509(l)].
+However, it is acceptable for a candidate to only fill out their 605 after successful completion of the exam element(s) and then the VEs sign it and send it to the VEC [97.509(l)].

-Examtools implements this practice by not generating a 605 (and CSCE) until after the candidate’s new license or upgrade is earned and the candidate is Finalized.
+ExamTools implements this practice by not generating a 605 (and CSCE) until after the candidate’s new license or upgrade is earned and the candidate is Finalized.
 The information typically found on the 605 and/or candidate roster for traditional exam sessions is collected at the point of candidate registration in Hamstudy.org [97.17(b)(1): “…The VEs may collect all necessary information in any manner of their choosing, including creating their own forms."]

 Can answers be provided to candidates?